 Thursday, December 7, 1:30 p.m. to 2:30 p.m

-This special SpaceCom panel of decorated astronauts will discuss how technology transfer from their space experiences helped them in creating business opportunities.
-The panel will discuss the challenges of transitioning from governmental to entrepreneurial environments and explore the commercial potential of space technologies into the future.
+This special SpaceCom panel of decorated astronauts discussed how technology transfer from their space experiences helped them in creating business opportunities.
+The panel discussed the challenges of transitioning from governmental to entrepreneurial environments and explore the commercial potential of space technologies into the future.

-Panelists will be available to take pictures with attendees after the discussion.
-A book signing table will be set up as well.
+Panelists were available to take pictures with attendees after the discussion.
+A book signing table was set up as well.

 NASA has been working on a lightweight, inflatable spacecraft heat shield entry, descent and landing(EDL) technology known as Hypersonic Inflatable Aerodynamic Decelerator, or HIAD, because of its versatility and scalability for NASA missions.
 There are two main components to the technology – the inflatable structure and the thermal protective system.
 Scientists and engineers working on EDL technologies create materials and systems for higher temperatures and stress loads that will benefit many areas, particularly the return of commercial assets from space.

 An environment simulation of the ISS, where users can interact with virtual bjects, handrails, and tracked physical objects -an incredibly realistic and immersive system that could be used to provide training, support engineering analysis, and augment data collection for various human performance metrics at NASA, through the combination of virtual reality and augmented reality.

 The Orion Aft Flight Bay Mockup provides a test environment for wireless sensors employing RFID technology.